joseferreira-dev/book-beginning-arduino-projects/project-02/README.md

-# LED Flasher
+# SOS Morse Signaller

-The objective of this project is to spell out the SOS code in Morse code using an LED.
+The objective of this project is to spell out the SOS in Morse code using an LED.

 ## Project Components